DanielnetoDotCom/WAContactSync/README.md

 - All processing happens **locally** on your server
 - No external services are used for contact or message data
 - Session data can be reset at any time

 ---

-## 📊 Message Count Explanation

-- The app fetches **up to 100 recent messages** per contact.
-- It counts messages stored in the WhatsApp Web session.
-- This number may **differ from what you see on your phone** because WhatsApp doesn't expose the full history via this API.
-- The **"new messages since last sync"** metric compares the last message timestamp with the time of the last sync.

----